MicroSaaSFactory

 Use activity history to see what changed and why.

-Open another lane only when support, CRM, and launch posture allow it.
+Open another lane only when support, CRM, and launch evidence allow it.

 Open this surface